 President and Principal, Compliance and Regulatory Affairs

-John Taylor joined Greenleaf following a distinguished career of more than 20 years at the Food and Drug Administration (FDA).
-During John’s time at the agency, he led several of its priority initiatives.
-At Greenleaf, John continues his commitment to healthcare innovation as the firm’s President and Principal of Compliance & Regulatory Affairs, providing strategic consultation to FDA-regulated clients on enforcement and compliance matters.
+For more than 30 years, John Taylor has made significant contributions to the public health, serving in senior leadership positions within the Food and Drug Administration (FDA), industry, and consulting services.
+John joined Greenleaf following a distinguished career of more than 20 years at the FDA.
+During John’s time at the Agency, he led several of its priority initiatives.
+At Greenleaf, John continues his commitment to health care innovation as the firm’s President and Principal of Compliance and Regulatory Affairs, providing strategic consultation to FDA-regulated clients on enforcement and compliance matters.

-From 2009–2014, John held three high-profile positions at FDA: Counselor to the Commissioner, Acting Deputy Principal Commissioner, and Acting Deputy Commissioner for Global Regulatory Operations and Policy.
+From 2009 to 2014, John held three high-profile positions at the FDA: Counselor to the Commissioner, Acting Principal Deputy Commissioner, and Acting Deputy Commissioner for Global Regulatory Operations and Policy.

-John began as an attorney within FDA’s Office of the Chief Counsel in 1991.
-During this time, John was responsible for all phases of criminal and civil litigation related to violations of the Federal Food, Drug, and Cosmetic Act and other federal laws.
-In 1997, John was promoted to Senior Advisor for Regulatory Operations and Policy within FDA’s Office of the Commissioner.
+John began his career at the FDA in 1991 as an attorney within the Office of the Chief Counsel, responsible for all phases of criminal and civil litigation related to violations of the Federal Food, Drug, and Cosmetic Act and other federal laws.
+In 1997, John was promoted to Senior Advisor for Regulatory Operations and Policy within the FDA’s Office of the Commissioner.
 He was later named Director of the Center for Drug Evaluation and Research’s Office of Compliance.
 In 2000, John accepted the position of Director of ORA’s Office of Enforcement.
 Two years later, John was promoted to Associate Commissioner for Regulatory Affairs.

-In 2005, John left FDA to spend 4 years working in industry, first as Divisional Vice President for Federal Government Affairs at Abbott; then, in 2007, as Executive Vice President for Health at the Biotechnology Industry Organization.
+In 2005, John left the FDA to spend four years working in industry, first as Divisional Vice President for Federal Government Affairs at Abbott, then, in 2007, as Executive Vice President for Health at the Biotechnology Industry Organization.

 John received his J.D. from the College of William and Mary and is a graduate of Pennsylvania State University with a B.A. in History.